Graduates who commenced their course before 2019

 These are the final important actions you need to take in order to gain full approval to teach with the NSW Department of Education.

 - It is now time to participate in an interview and demonstrate your capabilities to be a high quality teacher in NSW public schools.

-- If you have requested interim approval and have met the requirements to be a high quality teacher, you will receive your interim approval to teach after you have successfully completed and submitted your final professional experience/practicum report.
+- If you have requested interim approval and have met the requirements to be a high quality teacher, you will receive your interim approval to teach as long as you have confirmed and submitted your final practicum dates and practicum school.

 - All graduates will also be required to provide their final transcript and final professional experience/practicum report prior to gaining full approval to teach.